2010 Bratislava shooting: Police response and shootout

 At 9:47 a.m., the first police car arrived two minutes after receiving information about the shooting, with a second police car arriving after another two minutes.
 One of the responding policemen, 35-year-old captain Karol Vrchovský, approached Harman at a distance of 60 meters, then took cover behind a panel space at the base of a panel building, where he was hit by what is presumed to be a deflected bullet that entered though his upper lip and exited near his right ear; the gunshot wasn't fatal.
 The policemen then decided to encircle the shooter and wait for a tactical unit to arrive.

 With the arrival of the police, Harman shifted his focus on mainly targeting police officers.
 Czech media routinely reported that at this time, some local inhabitants were handing out their own bulletproof vests to the engaging police officers.
 At 10:10 a.m., a highly awaited specialized unit (colloquially called "kukláči" in Slovak) arrived at the site from Malacky twenty-five minutes since the incident was reported.
 In six minutes, they successfully cornered Harman and critically wounded him with numerous gunshots, and Harman then committed suicide by a single gunshot wound to the head.

 Aftermath

-Fifteen people were taken to five different hospitals in Bratislava, and two persons were being treated on the spot.
+Fifteen people were taken to five different hospitals in Bratislava, and two people were being treated on the spot.
 Soon after the attack, the police sealed shut the whole district of Devínska Nová Ves, not letting anyone inside and checking every car leaving the district.
 According to eyewitnesses, after arriving at the exits, the police were just talking for a few minutes, letting people out of the district before starting the searches.
 Public transport was redirected around the district for an unspecified amount of time.